 History: Amended by Proposition 208 of the November 1996 Statewide General Election; repealed and added by Stats.
 2000, Ch.
 102 [Proposition 34 of the November Statewide General Election].
+References at the time of publication (see page 3):

 § 91005.
 Civil Liability for Campaign, Lobbyist, Conflict of Interest Violation.